 Citrulline in urine

-Furthermore some trace elements, vitamines and other substances which are involved in protecting from oxidative stress or occur as a consequence from it can be measrued.
+Furthermore, some trace elements, vitamins and other substances that are involved in protecting mechanisms, or occur as a consequence of oxidative stress, can be measrued.

 Alpha lipoic acid